Industry News

 2. Invoice well

 Payments don't just fall from the sky unbidden.
 To expect compensation, a contractor must first ask in specific terms soon after the work's completion.
-Invoices should include key information like an invoice number, the full name and address of the sender and recipient of the funds, a description of work done, and a date.
+Invoices should include key information like an invoice number, the full name and address of the sender and recipient of the funds, a description of construction work done, and a date.

 3. Follow up